 Like I said before, just because a tree doesn’t have any leaves or needles on it doesn’t necessarily mean it’s dead but, this is usually a warning sign that something could be happening.
 You could just have dead branches on a deciduous tree, which will need to be removed in case they become a hazard.
 But, if you have leaves clinging onto a branch far into the winter, it could be another indication that the tree has serious trunk or root damage.

 Determining whether or not the tree is fit based on its roots is almost impossible because they are not visible, however, you can determine the root status if the tree starts to lean suddenly or if small branches sprout from the tree at the base of the trunk.
 This is known as epicormic shoots and could indicate that there’s something wrong with the tree.

 Try to find a twig or a small limb or stick that looks like it could be alive.
 If it’s brown and dry and breaks easily, this could indicate that it is a dead tree.
 If it’s just one twig and you are unsure, try a few others.
 If a large percentage of them are brown, dry, and break easily, the tree is dying or probably dead and should be removed.

 Read More: Two parts of a tree removal

 Sometimes a tree can die from the inside out.
 This could be due to beehives, fire, fungus, or disease.
 If a tree slowly gets hollowed out from the inside out, it could be extremely fragile and topple at the slightest windstorm.
 These trees should be inspected by a qualified tree specialist.
 If it’s a large dead tree, it should definitely be removed by a tree removal professional.

-If you have questions as to the health of a tree or whether the tree is dying or dead, give us a call.
-We can help you determine the health of the tree and the best way to go about removing it or saving it.
+If you have questions as to the fitness of a tree or whether the tree is dying or dead, give us a call.
+We can help you determine the fitness of the tree and the best way to go about removing it or saving it.